1950s Italian Desk Lamp

 Other versions: This 1950s Italian desk lamp exists in several variations.
 This base is in a diamond shape, others are square or rectangular.
 Also produced with a different rod.

 This table lamp is often attributed to Stilnovo or Stilux, two other lighting companies from Milan, Italy.
 Others say it is an early design by Oscar Torlasco.
 This lamp was acquired in the region, in between Milan and Florence.
+It was at least inspired by the early designs of Oscar Torlasco.

 Born in Rome, Italy in 1934, Oscar Torlasco designed many beautiful lamps.
 The most well known are the lamps he designed for Lumi.
 Torlasco designed for several Italian lighting manufacturers including Esperia, Stilux and Stilkronen.
 Most of his designs are from the 1950s and 60s.
 For many lamps he uses optic lenses for spreading/diffusing the light.
 It is his trademark.
 In 1959 Torlasco won the Italian design award, the “Compasso d’Oro” (Golden Compass) for his Genova 4053 street lighting.
 The lamps was in production by Fabbrica Apparecchi Illuminazione Greco S.p.A..
 Oscar Torlasco passed away in 2004.